mcorp/spree_brasil/README.md

 SpreeBrasil
 ===========

-Introduction goes here.
+Gem to add Brazilian Portuguese as a language for Spree.

 Installation
 ------------

-Add spree_brasil to your Gemfile:
+Add `spree_brasil` to your Gemfile:

 ```ruby
 gem 'spree_i18n',        github: 'spree/spree_i18n',        branch: '2-1-stable'